Intertain: Chapter 10

 This heavenly perspective must have greatly encouraged the suffering believers of Smyrna.
 Yet in the next chapter, the church in Laodicea seemed to have the opposite issue:

 You say, “I am rich; I have acquired wealth and do not need a thing.”
 But you do not realise that you are wretched, pitiful, poor, blind and naked.
-I counsel you to buy from me gold refined in the fire, so you can become rich; and white clothes to wear, so you can cover your nakedness; and salve to put on your eyes, so you can see.
+I counsel you to buy from me gold refined in the fire, so that you can become rich; and white clothes to wear, so that you can cover your nakedness; and salve to put on your eyes, so that you can see.
 Those whom I love I rebuke and discipline.
 Be earnest and repent.

 Surely, if we are all about learning from different angles, it would be heedless of us not to contemplate the ultimate perspective of the omniscient Creator.

 How might we perceive things beyond physical reality?

 The whole of reality is more than what humans can sense and analyse.
 Even the top scientists in our world aren’t able to scratch underneath the physical fabric of the universe in any concrete form or fashion.
 At best, we are but blind men frisking an elephant — the Indian parable revealing the impossibility of true understanding when we are without proper means of perception.

 Our group checked out Fez in this last section as an exploration of moving from “blindness” toward being empowered to perceive.
 At the start of play, the game looked like a pretty ordinary platformer as Anthony controlled a white anthropomorphic cat around a 2D village.
 But then, something otherworldly appeared in the form of an alien cube.
 It bestowed the iconic fez unto the cat, allowing him the ability to rotate the perspective of the world and experience the spatial layout of the village in three dimensions.
 The added complexity confounded Anthony at times, and very soon he was surrounded by folks shouting instructions at him, because that is what friends are for!